jamesxuoi/adam-blog/_posts/2020-02-15-speech-recognition.markdown

 What you have just heard is a sound of 16 000 Hz frequencies.
 According to the Official Frequency Chart, the “perfect” human ear can hear frequencies ranging from 20Hz to 20 000 Hz.
 In addition, nowadays most music's frequencies can be found around 50Hz and 16 000 Hz; and the visualisations below show the Digital Signal Processing (DSP) of 'Two' in various forms.

-**Sound Wave Form:** This is the most common seen digital signal form, whenever a song is played; the screen on your device will automatically show the audio sound wave's amplitude varies through time.
+**Sound Wave Form:** This is the most common digital signal form, whenever a song is played; the screen on your device will automatically show the audio sound wave's amplitude varies through time.

 ``` python
 from scipy.io import wavfile